Systems of Quantities¶

 mechanical energy is a more "specialized" quantity than energy (not every energy is a mechanical energy).
 It is why an explicit cast is needed to convert from either energy or the results of its quantity equation:

-static_assert(!implicitly_convertible(isq::energy, isq::mechanical_energy)); static_assert(explicitly_convertible(isq::energy, isq::mechanical_energy)); static_assert(!implicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::time), isq::mechanical_energy)); static_assert(explicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::time), isq::mechanical_energy));
+static_assert(!implicitly_convertible(isq::energy, isq::mechanical_energy)); static_assert(explicitly_convertible(isq::energy, isq::mechanical_energy)); static_assert(!implicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::duration), isq::mechanical_energy)); static_assert(explicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::duration), isq::mechanical_energy)); -

 gravitational potential energy is not only even more specialized one but additionally, it is special in a way that it provides its own "constrained" quantity equation.
 Maybe not every

-is.static_assert(!implicitly_convertible(isq::energy, gravitational_potential_energy)); static_assert(explicitly_convertible(isq::energy, gravitational_potential_energy)); static_assert(!implicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::time), gravitational_potential_energy)); static_assert(explicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::time), gravitational_potential_energy)); static_assert(implicitly_convertible(isq::mass * isq::acceleration_of_free_fall * isq::height, gravitational_potential_energy));
+mass * pow<2>(length) / pow<2>(time)is a gravitational potential energy, but everymass * acceleration_of_free_fall * heightis.static_assert(!implicitly_convertible(isq::energy, gravitational_potential_energy)); static_assert(explicitly_convertible(isq::energy, gravitational_potential_energy)); static_assert(!implicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::duration), gravitational_potential_energy)); static_assert(explicitly_convertible(isq::mass * pow<2>(isq::length) / pow<2>(isq::duration), gravitational_potential_energy)); static_assert(implicitly_convertible(isq::mass * isq::acceleration_of_free_fall * isq::height, gravitational_potential_energy));

 Modeling a quantity kind¶